 Unfortunately, the event has to be postponed.
-The new date, probably in autumn 2020, will be communicated in time via our channels.
+The new date will be communicated in time via our channels.
 We appreciate your understanding.

 Chamberworks is set of 28 drawings created by Daniel Libeskind during the years in which he served as the head of the Architecture Department at Cranbrook Academy of Art in Bloomfield Hills, Michigan in the early 1980s.
 The drawings explore the relationship between music and architecture, both architectonically and graphically.
 Chamberworks are central to the oeuvre of Daniel Libeskind, as well as to the music that will be played during the Dialogue Concert #3: Transformation, and will be performed in combination with Christopher Dell’s concept of Formblocks.